Replay the March 14, 2022 event (viewing time 01:14:16)

 Church Pension Group

 Christopher Rowe is a Managing Director of CPG.
 He is responsible for leading CPG’s socially responsible investment engagement strategy and outreach initiatives.
-He works to build relationships with companies in which CPG invests, peer organizations, the Episcopal Church, and other stakeholders with similar values.
+He works to build relationships with companies in which CPG invests, peer organizations, The Episcopal Church, and other stakeholders with similar values.
 Additionally, he works on behalf of the Chief Investment Officer to oversee various aspects of administration for the Investments Department, including communications and compliance.

-Prior to CPG, Christopher was Chief of Staff to the CEO of PGIM, Prudential Financial’s asset management business, where he was responsible for wide-ranging activities, including business administration, external relations, and sustainability.
-Earlier in his career he worked directly with institutions and faith-based investors on strategies for integrating values with investments.
+Prior to CPG, Christopher was Chief of Staff to the CEO of PGIM, Prudential Financial’s asset management business, where he was responsible for wide-ranging activities including business administration, external relations, and sustainability.
+Earlier in his career, he worked directly with institutions and faith-based investors on strategies for integrating values with investments.

-He received a BA in economics from Haverford College and an MBA in finance from New York University.
+He received a BA in Economics from Haverford College and an MBA in Finance from New York University.
 He is a Chartered Financial Analyst.